 Patients who suffer from chronic jaw pain, teeth grinding, or sleep apnea may be recommended to use a mouthguard for extra protection while they sleep.
 Regardless of why you’re using your mouthguard, it is good to have one on hand.
 As your trusted general dentist in Westminster, MD, Dr. Bowersox can create a customized mouthguard to fit your smile’s unique needs.
 Our patients love our customized mouthguards because they are a cost-effective way of preventing future tooth damage.

 What’s the difference in customized mouthguards vs. over-the-counter options?

-A nightguard helps sleep apnea patients maintain a proper airway as they sleep.
-Sleep apnea is often caused by a collapse of soft tissues in your mouth, which prevents you from breathing properly and causes loud snoring.
-With a customized nightguard, your soft tissues will be held in place, helping you maintain proper airflow.
+A night guard helps sleep apnea patients maintain a proper airway as they sleep.
+A collapse of soft tissues in your mouth, may cause sleep apnea, which prevents you from breathing properly and causes loud snoring.
+With a customized night guard, your soft tissues will be held in place, helping you maintain proper airflow.